Lloyds sells book of UK loans to Cerberus at discount

 In November, Lloyds sold a 1 billion euro ($1.36 billion) portfolio of commercial real estate loans to Cerberus at a 21 percent discount to their nominal value.

-Germany’s Commerzbank and Italy’s UniCredit also offloaded loans this year in a bid to clean up balance sheets and free up capital ahead of European banking health checks. ($1 = 0.5969 British pounds) ($1 = 0.7341 euros) (Reporting by Richa Naidu in Bangalore; editing by Andrew Hay)
+Germany’s Commerzbank (CBKG.DE) and Italy’s UniCredit (CRDI.MI) also offloaded loans this year in a bid to clean up balance sheets and free up capital ahead of European banking health checks.